8 Differences Between a Relocation Appraisal and a Mortgage Appraisal

 What Should Employers Expect?

-Employers should expect that transferees who may be part of a home sale program during a relocation may not understand the differences between a Relocation Appraisal and a Mortgage Appraisal.
+Employers should expect that transferees who may be part of a home sale program may not understand the differences between a Relocation Appraisal and a Mortgage Appraisal.
 The employer should understand that they are the client for the Relocation Appraisal.
 As a result, the employer will receive the Appraisal from the professional.
 Employers should understand that the Relocation Appraisal is not a Mortgage Appraisal.

 What Should Employers do?